 Definition: A driver’s vehicle is seized or impounded as a sanction against hard core offenders.

 Vehicle impoundment provides a public measure of protection for the period of time it is in use but effectiveness can be limited by offender avoidance and also judicial reluctance to impose and enforce such measures.
-Some offenders simply have no regard for the law and will drive until they are caught and punished.
-Even if they are sentenced to jail for a time, they will drive again once they are released from custody.
+Some offenders simply have no regard for the law and will continue to drive until they are caught and punished.
+Even if they are sentenced to jail for a time, many will drive again once they are released from custody.

 Many judges fail to impose measures like impounding vehicles because of the cost attached or because they worry about being the cause of an offender’s job loss or them not being able to take care of family, for example.